 Why dogs don't duffer to the same extent as humans

-Vets who do not support fresh food feeding and kibble manufacturers will often use the case of food poisoning to sway pet parents away from feeding fresh food, so let's dive into this topc.
+People who do not support feeding a dog their natural diet including kibble manufacturers, will often use the case of food poisoning to sway pet parents away from feeding species-appropriate diets to dogs, so how true is it?

 I sit here with food poisoning from dodgy take out on Friday night with my guts churning, threatening to explode with as little notice as a 2 million-year-old dormant volcano and I figure there’s an opportunity for education in every experience, right?